 This traditional-style baby big pattern from Littlest Pretty Things via Birch Fabrics uses ties to close the baby bib.
 It’s the ultimate adjustable closure.

 See Kate Sew has a baby bib tutorial that uses a tie closure as well.
 This pattern comes together a little differently and uses interfacing in between the layers of fabric.

 DIY Baby Bib Patterns That Use KAM Snaps

-Snaps are one of the most common closure types for baby bibs, and you can find them in both metal or plastic styles.
+Snaps are one of the most common closure types for baby bibs, and you can find them in both metal and plastic styles.
 While they are quick and easy to snap closed on a squirming baby, there is a small risk of the snaps breaking or coming off the bib and creating a choking hazard.
 However, since snaps are usually integrated into the fabric, that risk is minimal.

-Project Nursery provides an adorable bandana-style bib that uses Terry cloth and KAM snaps for the closure.
+Project Nursery provides an adorable bandana-style bib that uses Terry cloth and KAM snaps for closure.
 This bib will fit babies from 3 months old to 2 years old.

 Create Whimsy has a tutorial that also uses KAM snaps for the closure.
 It’s a simple tutorial that’s easy to follow.

 Buttons have a much higher risk of coming off baby clothing and becoming a major choke hazard than snaps do.
 That’s why you rarely see baby clothing that uses button closures (or decorations).
 If you want to use buttons as the closure for a baby bib, I recommend using them on bibs for younger babies who aren’t strong enough to pull buttons off items.